-- 2.73.
-Licensed Distribution Network Operator (LDNO) charges are applied to LDNOs who operate Embedded Networks connected to an IDCSL distribution system. - 2.74.
+- 2.75.
+Licensed Distribution Network Operator (LDNO) charges are applied to LDNOs who operate Embedded Networks connected to an IDCSL distribution system. - 2.76.
 The charge structure for LV and HV Designated Properties embedded in networks operated by LDNOs will mirror the structure of the 'All-the-way' charge and is dependent upon the voltage of connection of each embedded network to our Distribution System.
-The relevant charge structures are set out in Annex 4. - 2.75.
-Where a NHH metered MPAN has an invalid Settlement combination, IDCSL does not apply a default tariff but instead applies the tariff associated with the LLFC reported in the 'Aggregated Distribution Use of System (DUoS) Report' data flow. - 2.76.
-The charge structure for Designated EHV Properties embedded in networks operated by LDNOs will be calculated individually using our approved Charging Methodology.
-The relevant charge structures are set out in Annex 2. - 2.77.
-For Nested Networks the relevant charging principles set out in DCUSA Schedule 21 will apply.
+The relevant charge structures are set out in Annex 4. - 2.77.
+Where a NHH metered MPAN has an invalid Settlement combination, IDCSL does not apply a default tariff but instead applies the tariff associated with the LLFC reported in the 'Aggregated Distribution Use of System (DUoS) Report' data flow.